wolfjazz/fixed-point-math/doc/Documentation.md

 - Disallow runtime construction from floating-point variables to maintain integrity in resource-constrained environments.
 - Implement compile-time overflow checks where feasible, with runtime checks as necessary.
 - Various overflow handling strategies (e.g., error, assert, clamp, or allow unchecked overflow).
-- Implicit conversions between types of the same base type only if it results in higher precision; explicit conversion for downscaling or changing precision.
+- Implicit conversions between types of the same base type only if it results in higher precision; explicit conversion for down-scaling to lower precision.
 - Conversion between different base types only through explicit casts (static cast, safe cast, force cast).
 - Straightforward, easy-to-debug formulas without obscuring scaling corrections.
 - Implementation of standard mathematical operations and specialized functions such as square, sqrt, cube and cbrt using adapted formulas to maintain integer-only calculations.